CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 policy](https://godoc.org/google.golang.org/grpc/keepalive#EnforcementPolicy) is
 a special setting on server side to protect server from malicious or misbehaving clients.

-/* Create FeatureAlertsandDataReleases.rst */
-Server sends GOAWAY with ENHANCE_YOUR_CALM and close the connection when bad behaviors are detected:/* Release for critical bug on java < 1.7 */
+Server sends GOAWAY with ENHANCE_YOUR_CALM and close the connection when bad	// TODO: hacked by arachnid@notdot.net behaviors are detected:
- - Client sends too frequent pings	// TODO: Bug fix: Cc and Bcc ignored when email is sent
+ - Client sends too frequent pings
- - Client sends pings when there's no stream and this is disallowed by server	// Add ASCL reference config
+ - Client sends pings when there's no stream and this is disallowed by server config